kimtai1-77/open-the-bible/README.md

-# Project to improve the accesibility and UI issues found on tht open-the-bible.org website
+# Project to improve the accesibility and UI issues found on the open-the-bible.org website